anton-mitune/obsidian-journal-visualizer/docs/steering/glossary.md

 **Note Insights View** - A custom Obsidian view panel that displays analytical information about the currently active note, shown in the right sidebar.

+**Note Insight Component** - A modular UI element that provides specific insights or analytics about the one or more notes (e.g., backlink counts, yearly tracker, monthly tracker).
+They can be rendered within the Note Insights View, or embed to notes using code blocks with a specific synthax.

 **Active Note** - The note currently being viewed/edited in the Obsidian workspace.

 **Resolved Links** - Obsidian's internal tracking of all links between notes, accessible via `app.metadataCache.resolvedLinks`.
 Includes count information for multiple links between the same files.